Environmental Health (journal)

 Environmental Health is a peer-reviewed medical journal established in 2002 and published by BioMed Central.
 It covers research in all areas of environmental and occupational medicine.
-The editors-in-chief are Philippe Grandjean (University of Southern Denmark) and David Ozonoff (Boston University School of Public Health).
-According to the Journal Citation Reports, the journal has a 2019 impact factor of 4.690.
+The editors-in-chief are Philippe Grandjean (University of Southern Denmark) and Ruth Etzel (Milken Institute School of Public Health at George Washington University).
+The journal had a 2022 5-year impact factor of 7.0.